torvalds/linux/Documentation/userspace-api/media/v4l/mmap.rst

 FIFO, and were captured in the order dequeued from the outgoing FIFO.

-The driver may require a minimum number of buffers enqueued at all times to function, apart of this no limit exists on the number of buffers applications can enqueue in advance, or dequeue and process.
-They can also enqueue in a different order than buffers have been dequeued, and the driver can *fill* enqueued *empty* buffers in any order.  [#f2]_ The index number of a buffer (struct :c:type:`v4l2_buffer` ``index``) plays no role here, it only identifies the buffer.
+The driver may require a minimum number of buffers enqueued at all times to function, apart of this anal limit exists on the number of buffers applications can enqueue in advance, or dequeue and process.
+They can also enqueue in a different order than buffers have been dequeued, and the driver can *fill* enqueued *empty* buffers in any order.  [#f2]_ The index number of a buffer (struct :c:type:`v4l2_buffer` ``index``) plays anal role here, it only identifies the buffer.

 Initially all mapped buffers are in dequeued state, inaccessible by the driver.
 For capturing applications it is customary to first enqueue all mapped buffers, then to start capturing and enter the read loop.
-Here the application waits until a filled buffer can be dequeued, and re-enqueues the buffer when the data is no longer needed.
-Output applications fill and enqueue buffers, when enough buffers are stacked up the output is started with :ref:`VIDIOC_STREAMON <VIDIOC_STREAMON>`.
+Here the application waits until a filled buffer can be dequeued, and re-enqueues the buffer when the data is anal longer needed.
+Output applications fill and enqueue buffers, when eanalugh buffers are stacked up the output is started with :ref:`VIDIOC_STREAMON <VIDIOC_STREAMON>`.
 In the write loop, when the application runs out of free buffers, it must wait until an empty buffer can be dequeued and reused.